tuck1s/taxitest/README.md

 ## Updating an existing Email Design System

 First, ensure you have set the correct Design System ID, by clicking on the status bar.
 A "quick pick" list of up to 20 recently-used design system IDs is shown.
-Type in the ID, or Choose an existing one.
+Type in the ID, or choose one from the list.

 ![Taxi select ID](images/taxi-enter-id.png)

 Trigger the update from the command palette, or map to a shortcut key.
 After the upload is complete, the "problems" window is updated with the errors/warnings report on your EDS.

-Once you've updated, the "name" of the design system will appear in this list, and on the status bar.
+Once you've updated, the name of the design system (set on the Taxi UI) will appear in this list, and on the status bar.

 ![Taxi design system name](images/taxi-status-bar-name.png)

-### Option "import_images"
+### Option *import_images*

-The "eye" icon on the toolbar is checked by default, each time you start VS Code.
+The eye icon on the toolbar is checked by default, each time you start VS Code.
 This indicates you want the design system to have accompanying images.
 These can be uploaded via ZIP file manually (outside of this extension).

-### Option "without_review"
+### Option *without_review*

-This icon on the toolbar is **un**checked by default.
-The upload will cause the Taxi UI to show this on your design system:
+This icon on the toolbar is **unchecked** by default.
+The Taxi UI will show:

 ![Taxi review](images/taxi-review2.png)

-Choose "Continue" to progress this.
+Choose "Continue" to progress.

-If "without_review" is checked, the upload will appear to take longer (~1 minute for a 5000 line file) as it's doing the syntax checking immediately.
+When "without_review" is checked, the upload will take longer to complete - approx. 1 minute for a 5000 line file - as it's doing the internal processing/checking before returning.
 The design system will progress to the "Ready to be used" stage on the Taxi UI without further interaction.

 ### Display of error messages